 ["https://10.0.0.2:9200", "https://10.0.0.3:9200","https://10.0.0.4:9200"]server.host: 0.0.0.0 server.port: 443 opensearch.hosts: https://localhost:9200 opensearch.ssl.verificationMode: certificate

-wazuh-certificates.tar, created in the previous stage of the installation process, is placed in your working directory.
+wazuh-certificates.tarfile, created during the initial configuration step, is placed in your working directory.

-<dashboard-node-name>with your Wazuh dashboard node name, the same used in
+<dashboard-node-name>with your Wazuh dashboard node name, the same one used in

 config.ymlto create the certificates, and move the certificates to their corresponding location.# NODE_NAME=<dashboard-node-name># mkdir /etc/wazuh-dashboard/certs # tar -xf ./wazuh-certificates.tar -C /etc/wazuh-dashboard/certs/ ./$NODE_NAME.pem ./$NODE_NAME-key.pem ./root-ca.pem # mv -n /etc/wazuh-dashboard/certs/$NODE_NAME.pem /etc/wazuh-dashboard/certs/dashboard.pem # mv -n /etc/wazuh-dashboard/certs/$NODE_NAME-key.pem /etc/wazuh-dashboard/certs/dashboard-key.pem # chmod 500 /etc/wazuh-dashboard/certs # chmod 400 /etc/wazuh-dashboard/certs/* # chown -R wazuh-dashboard:wazuh-dashboard /etc/wazuh-dashboard/certs